ssayin/riscv32-sim/README.md

 ## Built With

 * [CLI11](https://github.com/CLIUtils/CLI11) - CLI11 is a command line parser for C++11 and beyond that provides a rich feature set with a simple and intuitive interface.

 * [ELFIO](https://github.com/serge1/ELFIO) - A header-only C++ library intended for reading and generating files in the ELF binary format.
-* [{fmt}](https://github.com/fmtlib/fmt) - An open-source formatting library providing a fast and safe alternative to C stdio and C++ iostreams.

 * [json](https://github.com/nlohmann/json) - JSON for Modern C++

-* [riscv-disassembler](https://github.com/michaeljclark/riscv-disassembler) - RISC-V Disassembler with support for
+* [riscv-disassembler](https://github.com/michaeljclark/riscv-disassembler) - RISC-V Disassembler with support for RV32/RV64/RV128 IMAFDC

-  RV32/RV64/RV128 IMAFDC
+* [spdlog](https://github.com/gabime/spdlog) - Very fast, header-only/compiled, C++ logging library.

 ## Author